How to Install Void Linux

 4.10 Partition of the Disk

 The next step in our Void Linux installation guide is partitioning the hard drive.
-Again, you will most likely find the most trouble if you are unfamiliar with partitioning tools such as cfdisk or fdisk.
+Here you will find the most trouble if you are unfamiliar with partitioning tools such as cfdisk or fdisk.

 Partition the Disk